Skip to Main Content

 Continue past the carvings.
 The moon window will be on your left, and the sun window on your right.
 Go toward the moon, turning right at the overhead sign for Books PS–Z and Digital Initiatives.

 You've just passed much of the library's literature and art collection, two more areas that continue to rely significantly on print books.
-A small collection of graphic novels are shelved in that area.
+Most of the library's graphic novels are also nearby.

-After you turn, offices for Digital and Data Services are on your left.
+Offices for Digital and Data Services are on your left after turning.
 This unit supports digital archives, statistical computing software, and high performance computing, working with faculty and other college staff to integrate technology into teaching and research.

-Every year, faculty elect seven students who have just completed their first year to the prestigious Pamplin Honor Society.
+Every year, faculty select seven second-year students to join the prestigious Pamplin Society of Fellows.
 Members have exclusive access to this room.

-Continue from the Pamplin Society Room toward the windows.
-Follow the windows along the estate gardens.
+Continue from the Pamplin Society Room toward the windows, and follow them along the length of this wing.

 The formal gardens around the reflecting pool below are original to the estate that became the Fir Acres campus.